henryjw/port-scanner-app/README.md

 npm dev # Starts web app
 npm dev:electron # Starts Electron process
 ```

+If you don't see anything in the window, press Cmd + R (Control + R on Windows) to reload the page.

 ## Known Issues
 - App shows an error alert when after trying to terminate a WSL process even after successfully terminating the process.